ory/docs/guides/oathkeeper/1-overview/1-rules.md

 For example, the `Authorization: basic` header might be transformed to `X-User: <subject-id>`.
 This allows you to write backends that do not care if the original request was an anonymous one, an OAuth 2.0 Access Token, or some other credential type.
 All your backend has to do is understand, for example, the `X-User:`.

+If you access ORY Oathkeeper using the judge endpoint, the header will be included in the HTTP response.

 #### `noop`